 Unquoted investments have first been valued with reference to recent equity transactions.
 In the absence of reliable and recent equity transactions, investments have been valued using a "market approach".
-Under this valuation technique, the Fund has used market multiples derived from a set of comparable transactions, considering qualitative and quantitative factors specific to the measurement.
+Under this valuation technique, the Fund has used market multiples (e.g., revenue) derived from a set of comparable transactions, considering qualitative and quantitative factors specific to the measurement.